Joako360/osm2city/doc/manual/parameters.rst

 * These parameters determine how scenery objects are generated offline as described in chapter :ref:`Scenery Generation <chapter-generation-label>`.
 * All decimals need to be with "." — i.e. local specific decimal separators like "," are not accepted.
 * Unless specified otherwise then all length is in metres and areas are in square metres.
-* You do not have to specify all parameters in your ``params.ini`` file.
+* You do not have to specify all parameters in your ``params.py`` file.
 Actually it is better only to specify those parameters, which you want to actively control — the rest just gets the defaults.

 =========================